Télémagino: As Télémagino

 On 16 April 2015, it was announced that Corus Entertainment had acquired Canadian rights to Disney Channel's program library and would launch a Canadian version of Disney Channel that September, and that its sibling brands of Disney Junior and XD would be re-launched at a later date.
 In anticipation for this transition, DHX concurrently announced that its Disney-branded networks would be re-branded as spin-offs of Family Channel.
 The re-branding of Disney Junior's French feed was tentatively announced as Famille Junior, but was later changed to Télémagino.
 The new name was officially introduced on 18 September 2015, alongside the re-branding of its English-language counterpart as Family Jr.

+Closure

+On 18 December 2024, WildBrain announced that it would sell a two-thirds majority stake of its television operations—including Télémagino—to IoM Media Ventures, a Halifax-based company founded by former WildBrain CEO Dana Landry.

+In April 2025, WildBrain stated that it would be renegotiating aspects of the agreement, citing factors such as a decision by Bell Canada not to renew its carriage agreements for WildBrain's channels, pulling them from their lineup on May 20.

+On 25 August 2025, WildBrain announced that it was unable to renew its carriage agreements with Rogers Cable.
+It therefore announced plans to close all of its specialty channels in the near future, as the loss of these carriage agreements meant the channels had lost most of their value and were "no longer commercially viable".
+All four networks, including Télémagino, shut down at 5:59 a.m.
+Eastern on October 23, though some providers stopped their carriage of the channels at midnight several hours earlier.